About the Program

-Caitlin C. Rosenthal, Assistant Professor.
+Caitlin C. Rosenthal, Associate Professor.
 American history, capitalism, economic history, slavery.

 Daniel Sargent, Associate Professor.
 American history, International History, Contemporary History.

 Elena A. Schneider, Associate Professor.
 Cuba and the Caribbean, colonial Latin America, The Atlantic World, 1400-1888.

 Jonathan Sheehan, Professor.
 Religion, Christianity, Europe, secularism, Secularization.